TayCat21/startup/README.md

 - [ ] **Application Images** - Other than the favicon used on the navbar on each page, I still don't have any images for my site.

 *I also have comments within my code to help explain functions that don't appear due to lack of javascript*

+## React deliverable 🛰️
+Here is the information required for my React Startup

+I used both JavaScript and React to create a nicer flow and functionallity throughout my website.
+There is also some placeholders for the use of a database and websockets later on.

+This version includes the following:

+- [x] **Bundled and Transpiled using Vite**
+- [x] **Components** - Login, MyGoals and Idea-generater have mock-ups for lack of database and Websockets, but make use of local storage.
+- [x] **Login** - Brings you to MyGoals after logging in the user.
+- [x] **Database** - User Goals and login authentication will be stored in the database.
+These are using local storage to function in the meantime.
+- [x] **Websocket** - There is a setInterval function mimicking its use, but once implemented users will be able to recieve those instead.
+- [x] **Application Logic** - Goal names and descriptions change with user selections.
+- [x] **Router** - There is routing through each of the pages for a fluid flow mainly in and out of the MyGoals page.
+- [x] **Hooks** - UseState hooks are used for the storing & using of goals, detecting & publishing achievements, user authentication, and a confetti popup.